YINI-lang/YINI-spec/RATIONALE.md

 ##### B.2.5.4.
 Hyper Strings

-> Hyper strings in YINI are multi-line strings prefixed with `H` or `h` that trims leading and trailing whitespace and normalizes internal whitespace and line breaks into single spaces.
+> Hyper strings in YINI are multi-line strings prefixed with `H` or `h` that trim leading and trailing whitespace and normalizes internal whitespace and line breaks into single spaces.

-Hyper string are:
+Hyper strings are:
 - multi-line input for humans
 - but normalized into a single clean text value